The price of dry cocoa beans in Dak Lak and Dak Nong is being sold at around 240,000-260,000 VND per kilogram, more than double last year.

 This year, Ms. Thuong's cooperative supplied about 100 tons of dry beans, part of which was sold to Marou Chocolate Joint Stock Company - a chocolate manufacturer.
 Marou confirmed that the price of dry cocoa beans purchased from growers and cooperatives has doubled, making Vietnam one of the most expensive cocoa markets in the world.

-Mr. Vincent said that global prices will continue to fall as the market adjusts and harvests improve, along with millions of new trees being planted.
+Mr. Vincent said that world prices will continue to fall as the market adjusts and harvests improve, along with millions of new trees being planted.
 Therefore, dry cocoa beans in Vietnam will follow this trend, forecasting around 200,000 VND per kg.
 However, this is still more than double the level in 2023.

-Prices have skyrocketed, but Vietnam’s cocoa growing area remains modest.
-In 2022, the country will have about 3,400 hectares, yielding 5,300 tons, down sharply from more than 25,000 tons in 2012.
-This area is also modest compared to coffee (730,500 hectares) and cashew (300,800 hectares), by the end of 2024.
+Prices have soared, but Vietnam’s cocoa growing area remains modest.
+In 2022, the country will have about 3,400 hectares, yielding 5,300 tons, a sharp decrease from more than 25,000 tons in 2012.
+This area is also modest compared to coffee (730,500 hectares) and cashew (300,800 hectares), as of the end of 2024.

-Ms. Thuong, Nhat Tam Cooperative (Ea Kar District, Dak Lak) also witnessed farmers around the commune cutting down 200 hectares of trees in just 2 months.
-However, growers currently "love" this agricultural product more than durian, because of the stable output thanks to the close connection between farmers, cooperatives and businesses.
+Ms. Thuong, Nhat Tam Cooperative (Ea Kar district, Dak Lak) also witnessed farmers around the commune cutting down 200 hectares of trees in just 2 months.
+However, growers now "love" this agricultural product more than durian, because of the stable output thanks to the close connection between farmers, cooperatives and businesses.
 However, due to the rapid increase in prices, Nhat Tam Cooperative faces challenges when purchasing from farmers because many parties offer higher prices.

 Source